- editor's choice

 Belgium celebrates Independence Day on July 21 each year, the date the country gained independence from the Netherlands in 1830.
 The occasion is marked with parades and fireworks across Belgium.

-Inspired by a witches’ trial that that apparently took place in the town, the local people commemorate the events with a parade, featuring more than 1,000 costumed participants, showcasing witches from well-known fairy tales as well as local legendary characters like Sefa Bubbels, Meele Crotte and Leeme Caduul.
+Inspired by a witches’ trial that that apparently took place in the town, the local people commemorate the events with a parade, featuring more than 1,000 costumed participants showcasing witches from well-known fairy tales, as well as local legendary characters like Sefa Bubbels, Meele Crotte and Leeme Caduul.
 Music and dancing goes on all night, culminating with the nail-biting recreation of a witch trial.
-Held every two years, the next one is in on July 28, 2013.
+Held every two years on the last Sunday of July, the next one is in 2015.

-An open-air spectacle held every three years (the next one will be in 2014), Reiefeesten is the “festival of the canals”.
+An open-air spectacle held every five years (the last one was in 2013), Reiefeesten is the 'festival of the canals'.
 More than 600 musicians, dancer and actors provide the entertainment.

 August: Brussels Summer Festival